Articles

 The Balance Sheet

-The Balance Sheet, on the other hand, shows the business's assets, liabilities and shareholder capital on a specific date, and as a result gives a good picture of a company's financial position.
+The Balance Sheet, on the other hand, is a snapshop in time, showing the business's assets, liabilities and shareholder capital on a specific date.
+As a result gives a good picture of a company's financial position.

 Something that is often difficult for new entrepreneurs to grasp is the way that equity is calculated on the balance sheet, where the total assets always equal the total liabilities plus equity.